uselesstechjunks/generative_models_mle/docs/content/appendix1.md

 Under this definition, $\Vert Df\Vert_{\text{op}}\leq L$ is a necessary and sufficient condition for the function being L-Lipschitz.

-For Euclidean spaces, this implies that the Jacobian's largest singular value (i.e., the spectral norm) has upper bound $L$.
+For Euclidean spaces, this implies that the Jacobian's largest singular value (spectral norm) has upper bound $L$.

 ### 1.7 The Total Derivative Theorem
 ### 1.8 Symmetry of Second Derivatives: Clairaut's Theorem